codesinger/shu/doc/shu-manual.md

 Internal function to do a forward or reverse parse of the region between *start* and *end*.  *func* holds the function to be invoked to do the parse.
-This would be either shu-cpp-tokenize-region or shu-cpp-reverse-tokenize-region.
+This would be either *shu-cpp-tokenize-region* or *shu-cpp-reverse-tokenize-region*.
 Once the parse is complete, the token list is shown in the Shu unit test buffer.
 If any error is detected, it is displayed at the point at which the error was detected.